 DivX does offer a free version, but there’s a big upsell to the paid offering, DivX Converter Pro.
 When you first install the software, it asks you to agree to install multiple other pieces of software: Divx Player, Media Server, and DivX Web Player, as well as Avast Antivirus.
 However, if you’re paying attention, you can simply uncheck the box next to each and continue with the installation process.
 At one point, you’re also asked for your email address.
 It looks like you need to enter this, but you don’t.
 Instead, you can simply click Finish.

 The free version of the software offers decent conversion speeds, high-quality output, and the option of 4K.
-There are more than a dozen format options, including MP4, MOV, AVI, and more.
+There are more than a dozen format options, including MP4, MOV, AVI, MP3, MKV, and more.
 Unlike many other freemium options out there, the free version of DivX is very usable.
 It’s easy to get started with, although you don’t get as many format options as with other tools unless you pay to upgrade.
 Other features of the Pro version include faster speeds, more profiles, and more options for custom settings.

 You can upgrade from the free version by buying individual features, such as Cloud Connect (to sync videos from Google Drive and Dropbox), a Video Pack (enables you to convert MPEG-2 and VC-1 files), a DFX Audio Enhancer, or a DTS-HD Plug-In.
 You can even pay specifically to get rid of ads.
 The alternative is to upgrade to the Pro version, which gives you all additional features.